drawrowfly/tiktok-scraper/README.md

 ## Features

--   Scrape video posts information from username, hashtag, trends, or music-id
--   Scrape user profile information **Following, Followers, Heart, Video count, Digg and Verified or Not**
+-   Download **unlimited** post metadata from the User, Hashtag, Trends, or Music-Id pages
+-   Save post metadata to the JSON/CSV files
--   Download and save media to a ZIP archive
+-   Download media and save to the ZIP file
+-   Sign URL to make custom request to the TIkTok API
+-   Extract metadata from the the User or Hashtag pages
 -   **Save previous progress and download only new videos that weren't downloaded before**.
-This feature only works from the CLI and if only if download flag is on.
+This feature only works from the CLI and only if **download** flag is on.
--   Create JSON/CSV files with a post information

 ## To Do

 -   [x] CLI: save progress to avoid downloading same videos
--   [ ] **Rewrite everything in TypeScript**
+-   [x] **Rewrite everything in TypeScript**
 -   [x] Improve proxy support
+-   [ ] Add tests
 -   [ ] Scrape users/hashtag
--   [ ] Download video without the watermak
+-   [ ] Download video without the watermark
--   [ ] Add tests
 -   [ ] Web interface

-**Note:**

--   **When scraping user profile information you can recieve a Rate Limit error, everything depends from the number of profiles that you scrape.
-It means that all user profile metrics will be 0 or false**

 **Posts - JSON/CSV output:**